Holdridge's toad

 Holdridge's toad (Incilius holdridgei), formerly Bufo holdridgei, is a species of toad endemic to Costa Rica.
-In October 2008, it was declared extinct by the International Union for Conservation of Nature in its Red List since the species had not been seen since 1987, despite years of extensive searches.
-However, the species was rediscovered in 2010 by a Costa Rican herpetologist and is now classified as critically endangered.
-It is believed that the species is most threatened by the presence of the chytrid fungus in its habitat.
+In October 2008, it was declared extinct by the International Union for Conservation of Nature because the species had not been seen since 1987, despite years of extensive searches.
+However, the species was rediscovered in 2010 by a Costa Rican herpetologist, and is now classified as critically endangered.
+The greatest conservation threat to the species is the presence of chytrid fungus in its habitat.